 It largely depends on where your garage is.
 A smart security system will be ideal if access between your house corridor and your garage is only a door away.
 But if you have a separate unit either halfway down your garden or at a garage bay, a standard PIR system will be better suited.

-Loads of people will hide motion sensors within trees or fences outside their home or garage.
-So ensuring the equipment is waterproof is key, as well as ensuring they have a clear view ahead.
-Blockages of plants or walls may affect the sensory vision being projected.
-So, study where you want them to be positioned before buying.
+Many people hide motion sensors within trees or fences outside their homes or garages.
+So, ensuring the equipment is waterproof is key, as is ensuring they have a clear view ahead.
+Blockages of plants or walls may affect the sensory vision being projected, so study where you want them to be positioned before buying.
 Don't forget that a security floodlight can also come in handy here, used in unison with the alarm to make an effective nighttime deterrent.

 Is it worth paying the subscription charges that some brands require?